chapmanb/bcbb/nextgen/README.md

     gdocs_upload:
         gdocs_dmplx_file: Demultiplex counts
         gdocs_credentials: ZXhhbXBsZUBnbWFpbC5jb206eW91cmdvb2dsZXBhc3N3b3Jk
+        gdocs_projects_folder: 'Project read counts'

-The barcode read count distribution will be written to a worksheet with title [date]_[flowcell id]
+The barcode read count distribution for the flowcell will be written to a worksheet with title [date]_[flowcell id].
+Additionally, the read count per project and sample can be summarized and written to a spreadsheet named [project name]_sequencing results.
+The spreadsheet will be tagged with the project name and placed under the folder specified via the 'gdocs_projects_folder' configuration option.